Vultrex111/getcomics-cli/README.md

     - The script will display a list of comics matching your search keyword, categorized by year.
     - Enter the number corresponding to the comic you want to download.

-4. **Select a download link**:
-    - The script will display a list of available download links for the selected comic.
+4. **Confirm Download**:
+    - If a valid download link is found, it will be displayed.
-    - Enter the number corresponding to the download link you want to use.
+    - Press Enter to confirm and start the download.

-5. **Download**:
-    - The script will use `aria2c` to download the selected comic.

 ## Example
 1. **Search for comics**: